Maurice J. O'Sullivan: Service

+It has clearly been written and prepared by the subject himself.

 O'Sullivan has held various positions within multiple Rollins College Committees, ranging from advising to chair positions.
 His commitment to service goes beyond these positions, as he often advocates for student-led organizations throughout college semesters.
 The list below provides specific and official positions and the years held related to Rollins Committees.